DoubleDrup/Autocad-Plugin-Templates/tutorial.md

 </Project>
 ```
 Again, reinstall and open a new test project with your template.
-Debug and check the command line in AutoCAD, because there should be a pop-up asking you if you want to load the plugin (accept or always accept it, it doesn't matter for now) and a message that says:
+Running this project now opens AutoCAD and there should be a pop-up asking you if you want to load the plugin (accept or always accept it, it doesn't matter for now).
+The final check is that there is always a message in the command line of AutoCAD saying:

 `NETLOAD Assembly file name: "<NameOfImplementation>.dll"`

 If it does not work you should run `LEGACYCODESEARCH` in AutoCAD and make sure that is set to `ON`.
+This enables external files to be loaded add startup.
 You can now simply restart the debugging session and the message will be there.

 Hint: You can also set `SECURELOAD` to `FALSE` in AutoCAD to not get the pop-up asking if you want to load your plugin.
-Only use these settings while debugging.
+Use this setting only while debugging.

 #### Adding the Active class & Commands class
-There are lots of other things you can do when programming in AutoCAD, but there is a big chance that you are here to create new custom commands.
-For the creation of these commands, you are very likely to encounter a couple of objects that let you manipulate AutoCAD:
+There are lots of things you can do when programming for AutoCAD, but there is a big chance that you are here to create new custom commands.
+For the creation of these commands, you will encounter a couple of objects that let you manipulate AutoCAD:

 - The active document
 - The active editor
 - The active database

-Active means that this is a part of the program that the user is interacting with.
-You could also be working with inactive documents for example.
-The starting point of you plugin is almost always in the active workspace, so we could at some infrastructure to interact with these objects.
+Active means that this is the part of the program that the user is interacting with.
+You could also work with inactive documents for example.
+The starting point of you plugin is almost always in the active workspace, so you could at some infrastructure to interact with these objects.
 This idea comes from a [class of Ben Rand](https://www.autodesk.com/autodesk-university/class/Create-Your-First-AutoCAD-Plug-2020#video), which I would highly recommend to watch to get an idea of what an AutoCAD plugin could do.
 If it doesn't make sense jet, just follow along.
 Everything will become clear once you see a simple example.

 Create a new file in the project called `Active.cs` and add the follow code:
 ```csharp